Müller Milk & Ingredients: History

 Robert Wiseman Dairies was founded in 1947 by Robert Wiseman Senior.
 It started off as a small family farm in East Kilbride that carried out doorstep deliveries using a horse and cart.
 Alan Wiseman joined the business straight from school in 1967, and worked his way up to become chairman.
 Eight years later, Robert Wiseman Jnr became managing director.

 In 1988 the company built a bespoke dairy in Bellshill, Lanarkshire.
 This dairy was designed for supermarket supplies and quickly gained contracts from some of the larger retailers.
 Having achieved success within Scotland, the directors were determined to continue expanding the business and saw an opportunity to repeat what had been achieved in Scotland, by establishing a production base in the North of England.

 Robert Wiseman Dairies was listed on the London Stock Exchange in 1994.
-In the same year, the government abolished the Milk Marketing Board, allowing dairy farmers to sell their milk to whoever they chose.
+In the same year, the government abolished the Milk Marketing Board, allowing dairy farmers to sell their milk to whomever they chose.
 At this time, Wiseman created the Wiseman Milk Partnership, a group of farmers contracted to supply their milk direct to Robert Wiseman Dairies.

 The company opened a dairy in Droitwich Spa in May 2001, which at the time was the biggest in Europe, and has a maximum capacity to process 650 million litres per year.
 2006 saw the acquisition of the Milk Link liquid milk business, which meant the company stretched from Keith in the North of Scotland to Cornwall in the South of England.

-Robert Wiseman Dairies opened a dairy in Bridgwater in September 2008, which is considered to be Britain’s most efficient and environmentally advanced fresh milk dairy.
+Robert Wiseman Dairies opened a dairy in Bridgwater in September 2008.
 In January 2012, the company agreed to a takeover by the family run, German dairy company, Müller, and was returned to private ownership.
 The business then became known as Müller Wiseman Dairies, and is part of the Müller UK & Ireland Group.

 Carl Ravenhall was appointed managing director of Müller Wiseman Dairies in March 2013.
 In November 2014, Dairy Crest announced the sale of its milk processing and distribution business to Müller for £80 million, to be combined with Müller Wiseman Dairies.
 The sale was approved by the Competition and Markets Authority on 19 October 2015, and was completed on 26 December 2015.